Tisi-theeconomist/Mineral-101-/README.md

 # Mineral-101-
-Analyzing global mineral resources, reserves, production, and trade.
-This project imports and cleans mineral data to identify top resource-rich countries, largest reserves, and leading producers.
-It also explores mineral trade flows—where top producers sell and who the biggest buyers are.
-Uses data cleaning, transformation, and visualization for insights.
+This project focuses on standardizing data from USGS and UN Comtrade for seamless exploratory analysis and visualization.
+It highlights how mining and metal markets operate, revealing key insights on global mineral resources, reserves, top producers, trade flows, and major buyers.
+The goal is provide a clearer understanding of the world’s mineral economy through data-driven insights.

-Disclaimer :Information (codes and other attachments provided in this repo are for learning purpose only).
+Disclaimer: Information (codes and other attachments provided in this repo are for learning purpose only).